-Standard CDN capability includes the ability to cache files closer to end users to speed up delivery of static files.
+Standard content delivery network (CDN) capability includes the ability to cache files closer to end users to speed up delivery of static files.
 However, with dynamic web applications, caching that content in edge locations isn't possible because the server generates the content in response to user behavior.
 Speeding up the delivery of such content is more complex than traditional edge caching and requires an end-to-end solution that finely tunes each element along the entire data path from inception to delivery.
-With Azure CDN Dynamic Site Acceleration (DSA), the performance of web pages with dynamic content is measurably improved.
+With Azure CDN dynamic site acceleration (DSA) optimization, the performance of web pages with dynamic content is measurably improved.

-Azure CDN from Akamai and Verizon offers DSA optimization through the Optimized for menu during endpoint creation.
+Azure CDN from Akamai and Azure CDN from Verizon both offer DSA optimization through the Optimized for menu during endpoint creation.

 Configuring CDN endpoint to accelerate delivery of dynamic files

-You can configure your CDN endpoint to optimize delivery of dynamic files via Azure portal by selecting the Dynamic site acceleration option under the Optimized for property selection during the endpoint creation.
-You can also use our REST APIs or any of the client SDKs to do the same thing programmatically.
+To configure a CDN endpoint to optimize delivery of dynamic files, you can either use the Azure portal, the REST APIs, or any of the client SDKs to do the same thing programmatically.

-Probe path is a feature specific to Dynamic Site Acceleration, and a valid one is required for creation.
-DSA uses a small probe path file placed on the origin to optimize network routing configurations for the CDN.
-You can download and upload our sample file to your site, or use an existing asset on your origin that is roughly 10 KB for the probe path instead if the asset exists.
+Probe path is a feature specific to DSA, and a valid path is required for creation.
+DSA uses a small probe path file placed on the origin server to optimize network routing configurations for the CDN.
+For the probe path file, you can download and upload the sample file to your site, or use an existing asset on your origin that is about 10 KB in size.

-Once the CDN endpoint is created, it applies the DSA optimizations for all files that match certain criteria.
-The following section describes DSA optimization in detail.
+After the CDN endpoint is created, it applies the DSA optimizations for all files that match certain criteria.

 DSA Optimization using Azure CDN

-Dynamic Site Acceleration on Azure CDN speeds up delivery of dynamic assets using the following techniques:
+Dynamic Site Acceleration on Azure CDN speeds up delivery of dynamic assets by using the following techniques:

 Route optimization is important because the Internet is a dynamic place, where traffic and temporarily outages are constantly changing the network topology.
 The Border Gateway Protocol (BGP) is the routing protocol of the Internet, but there may be faster routes via intermediary Point of Presence (PoP) servers.